 Saunas may reduce the pH of your skin (6).
 They also reduce the skin’s salt content, make the skin smoother, and add more glow.
 In addition, the anti-toxin activity of high heat and humidity can keep the skin more rejuvenated from its deepest layer.

 “The heavy sweating induced in the heat also has a sort of cleansing effect on your pores and glands by flushing out toxins and impurities.
 This process could lead to healthier skin that’s less prone to breakouts.
-The heat can also rid dead skin cells and promote the growth of healthy new ones,” says Dr. Annie Gonzalez, a Board Certified Miami Dermatologist at Riverchase Dermatology.
+The heat can also rid dead skin cells and promote the growth of healthy new ones,” says Dr. Annie Gonzalez, a board-certified dermatologist at Riverchase Dermatology.

 - May Strengthen Your Immune System